echaya/SiteRepo/site/pack/deps/opt/blink.cmp/doc/configuration/reference.md

     max_items = nil, -- Maximum number of items to display in the menu min_keyword_length = 0, -- Minimum number of characters in the keyword to trigger the provider -- If this provider returns 0 items, it will fallback to these providers.
-    -- If multiple providers falback to the same provider, all of the providers must return 0 items for it to fallback fallbacks = {},
+    -- If multiple providers fallback to the same provider, all of the providers must return 0 items for it to fallback fallbacks = {},
     score_offset = 0, -- Boost/penalize the score of the items
     override = nil, -- Override the source's functions },

   path = {
-    name = 'Path',
     module = 'blink.cmp.sources.path',
     score_offset = 3,
     fallbacks = { 'buffer' },